arunasurya/academy/bisqecosystem.md

 TODO: add a schematic

 ## Bisq Participants
 The main participants in the Bisq ecosystem are users and contributors.
-A trader is anyone who trades on Bisq.
+A user is anyone who trades on Bisq.
 A contributor is anyone who provides valuable work for Bisq.
 One can become a contributor by choosing a role from a list of specific roles (e.g. maintainers, operators, ambassadors, etc) or creating their own role.

+What makes Bisq unique among other open-source projects is its special way of transfering value from users to contributors.

 ## Bisq DAO
 The Bisq app allows you to participate in the Bisq DAO in a self-contained way.